 26. The Ethics and Elections Committee moved, seconded by Ms. McIntyre that:

 WHEREAS, the Ethics and Elections Committee (E&E) was obligated to consider several difficult and serious allegations involving violations of Board Member fiduciary responsibility during 2022.
 Informed by these experiences, and consistent with the advice of qualified Connecticut counsel, E&E believes it would be in the best interests of ARRL to add corporate documentation to assist E&E in navigating future Board conduct situations and to develop new proactive measures to help avoid these situations in the future.
-Specifically, E&E proposes the development of a document which summarizes the fiduciary requirements and the ARRL expectations for being a Director.
+Specifically, E&E proposes the development of a document that summarizes the fiduciary requirements and the ARRL expectations for being a Director.
 These actions will assist E&E’s ability to make prudent decisions based on Connecticut Corporate Law and common Board best practices.

 WHEREAS, incoming director and vice director orientation has been designed to give Board Members a responsible and informed understanding of Connecticut Corporate Law, including but not limited to statutory fiduciary responsibilities and current ARRL practices.
-To better ground that education and to record board member’s belief that they understand the contents presented, E&E suggests building on the current Board practice which requires all Board Members to sign a Conflict of Interest certification form.
+To better ground that education and to record board member’s belief that they understand the contents presented, E&E suggests building on the current Board practice that requires all Board Members to sign a Conflict of Interest certification form.
 E&E proposes developing a Statement of Board Member Responsibility, Authority, and Expectations.
 All candidates for Board positions would be required to read and designate by signature that they have read and understand the Statement.
 Further, all Board Members would be required to certify annually that they have read and understood the Statement.

 THEREFORE, be it resolved that the President of the ARRL Board is hereby requested to appoint an ad-hoc committee to develop a Statement of Board Member Responsibility, Authority and Expectation.
 The document will supersede and include the current Conflict of Interest Certification.
-Elements of the document will be descriptions of Board Member responsibility and authority under Connecticut Corporate Law and best board practices.
+Elements of the document will include descriptions of Board Member responsibility and authority under Connecticut Corporate Law and best board practices.
 It would, for example, include limitations on directing of staff, definition of fiduciary responsibility, and implications of conflict of interest.
 In addition, the document would summarize the expectations placed on Board Members by ARRL corporate documents including the By-Laws, Articles of Incorporation, Standing Orders, and Rules and Regulations as well as relevant Connecticut statutory and case law.

 The members of the ad-hoc committee shall include, at a minimum,